 Dr. Fauci Says This Is How You Know You're Contagious

 Due to the fact that the majority of people who are infected with COVID-19 don't ever experience symptoms, it can be difficult to determine whether or not someone is contagious.
 Unlike other illnesses, just because someone looks or feels good, they can still infect others with coronavirus.
-During a Thursday interview with MSNBC, Dr. Anthony Fauci, the nation's go-to infectious disease expert revealed the secret to knowing if you are still able to spread the virus.
+During an interview with MSNBC, Dr. Anthony Fauci, the nation's go-to infectious disease expert revealed the secret to knowing if you are still able to spread the virus.
 Read on, and to get through this pandemic at your healthiest, don't miss these Sure Signs You've Already Had Coronavirus.

 Trump "Looks Good" But You Never Know